 DR. IRFAN BUTT

 Dr. Irfan Butt is an Assistant Professor at Ted Rogers School of Management at Ryerson University.
 His research interests include consumer behavior, digital marketing, and emerging markets.
 He has authored several papers using systematic literature review and bibliometric analysis.
 He has published in top tier journals.
 He regularly reviews papers for journals and serves on the editorial boards of Journal of Business Ecosystems and International Journal of Business and Data Analytics.
 As an invited guest speaker, he has given talks at universities and conferences in Canada, USA, Pakistan, and Oman.

 Within this project, he will be responsible for working with, and training, the team on a communication plan development.
 On a continual basis, he will consult with the team to ensure that all communications posted on social media and distributed within the communities are motivating, appropriate, and clear to a diverse audience

-Julia is a recent graduate of Lakehead University's Honours Bachelor of Commerce program.
+Julia is a graduate of Lakehead University's Honours Bachelor of Commerce program and Master of Science in Management program.
 Being born and raised in Thunder Bay, Julia has a keen interest in the growth of Northwestern Ontario and making it a welcoming environment for newcomers.
 Her experience in digital marketing serves as an asset in the communication and outreach efforts of the project.
-In the Fall, she will be pursuing Lakehead University's Master of Science in Management program.

 Ryan is a graduate student at Lakehead University in the Master of Science in Management program.
 Born and raised in the small town of Waldhof, Ontario (located between Dryden and Kenora, Ontario), Ryan also has a strong interest in continuing to create a welcoming environment for newcomers in Northwestern Ontario.
 His combined experience and education serves as an asset in the research efforts of the project.